foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 * Ubuntu 22.04 LTS
 * RHEL/AlmaLinux 8

+A host machine must have at least 8GB of RAM and 200GB of disk space to successfully build any of the toolchains listed below.

 ## Prerequisites

 GNU toolchain for ARC has the same standard prerequisites as an upstream GNU